oliverrdz/softpotato_examples/README.md

-# softpotato_examples
+# Jupyter notebook examples of the pip version of Soft Potato

-Jupyter notebook examples of the pip version of Soft Potato
+For more info, visit [Soft Potato](https://oliverrdz.xyz/soft-potato).